jhen0409/react-native-debugger/examples/test-old-bridge/README.md

 The main purpose is for test functionality of React Native Debugger in old bridge.

+Currently the examples included
-Currently it included a simple counter example for Redux.
+- simple counter example for Redux
+- simple query example for Apollo Client